d0tTino/GeneCoder/WORKFLOWS.md

 Contributors do not need to take any manual steps beyond opening the pull request.
 The merge queue will handle running `python-ci` automatically and will merge the branch once all checks pass.

+## Automatic Merging for Comment-Only Changes

+A separate workflow (`automerge-comments.yml`) listens to pull request events.
+It runs `scripts/only_comments_changed.py` to check if the changes are restricted to comments or documentation.
+When the script reports `only_comments=true`, the workflow invokes `peter-evans/enable-pull-request-automerge@v2` to automatically enable auto-merge for the pull request.